davisshaver/tech-docs/open-source-projects.md

 ## Upcoming

+### Middleware

+* GIF2HTML5 - Converts GIFs to HTML5 video, and pushes the files to S3.

 ### WordPress Plugins

+* [Image Shortcake](https://github.com/fusioneng/image-shortcake) - Images as shortcodes.
+Used with [Shortcake](https://github.com/fusioneng/shortcake).
 * [Unified Post Types](https://github.com/fusioneng/Unified-Post-Types) - Consolidates a whitelist of custom post types to one "Manage Posts" view.